sebington/llm-hf/README.md

 ## Configuration

-You need a Hugging Face "access token" with "Make calls to Inference Providers" permissions.
+You need a Hugging Face access token with "Make calls to Inference Providers" permissions.

-First create a token at https://huggingface.co/settings/tokens/new?tokenType=fineGrained
+First, create a token at https://huggingface.co/settings/tokens/new?tokenType=fineGrained

-Configure the token using the `llm keys set hf` command:
+Then configure it using one of these methods:

+**Option 1: Using llm keys (recommended)**
 ```bash
 llm keys set hf
 ```